kaditya25/game-engine/README.md

 cd game-engine/bin
 ./visualizer
 ```
-Note that it may take some time (a few 10s of seconds) for all the elements of
+Note that it may take some time (a few tens of seconds) for all the elements of
 the arena to get populated into the RVIZ display.

 ### Autonomy Protocol